Digital Health

 - Learn how to think about applications of collecting and using data to inform health care, and the privacy risks and analytical pitfalls unique to health care data

-- Navigate the systemic barriers and often conflicting needs of health care stakeholders in bringing digital technologies to market
+- Navigate the systemic barriers and often conflicting needs of health care stakeholders in bringing digital health technologies to market

 - Become adept at analyzing gaps in health care that can be closed with technology and data